Bubbles – Glue Down

 Summary

-Bubbles or delamination in glue-down carpet installations occur when the carpet backing loses adhesive bond to the substrate, allowing the carpet to lift, flex, or move independently of the floor.
-Glue-down systems depend on proper adhesive selection, correct trowel application, adequate adhesive transfer, required rolling, controlled environmental conditions, and a substrate that meets moisture, alkalinity, cleanliness, and flatness requirements.
-When these conditions are not met or are later compromised, bond failure can occur.
-The condition reflects breakdown of the adhesive bond within the installed system rather than deficiencies in face fiber, yarn construction, or tuft structure.
-In glue-down installations, bubble formation is primarily associated with
+Bubbles or delamination in glue-down carpet installations occur when the adhesive bond between the carpet backing and substrate is reduced or lost, allowing localized movement independent of the floor.
+These systems rely on proper adhesive selection, application, transfer, and cure, along with a substrate that meets moisture, alkalinity, cleanliness, and flatness requirements.
+When one or more of these conditions are not achieved or are later compromised, bond failure may develop within the installed system.
+The condition reflects performance within the adhesive and substrate interface rather than deficiencies in fiber, yarn, or tuft construction.
+Bubble formation is most commonly associated with

 Please subscribe to see all content